This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra

 - The 10TB G-DRIVE Desktop External Hard Drive will give you enough volume and lightning speed for a traditional drive, and comes pre-formatted for Mac.

 - If you need instant cross-platform compatibility, and an array of color choices, you’ll be covered with the Seagate Backup Plus Slim 2TB.

 - Known for being rough on your electronics?
 The Silicon Power 1TB Drive is rugged and durable, with water resistance in addition to quick read and write speeds.

 - If you prefer a modern speedy solid-state drive, the Glyph Atom RAID 1TB SSD is sure to meet expectations in terms of speed and durability.

 External drives are a worthwhile investment for more than just power users, but it can be hard to determine if you need one or not.
 Consider this:

-- Do you regularly work with large files such as videos and edited images, or run other creative files such as video games?
+- Do you regularly work with large files such as videos and edited images, or run other data-heavy programs such as video games?

 - Is your MacBook Pro running slower due to being overburdened with files?

 - Have you ever wanted to back up your MacBook data just in case of any data disaster?

-- Are you using a cloud storage or online backup service but fear of security and reliability issues from the provider?
+- Are you using cloud storage or an online backup service but fear security and reliability issues from the provider?

 - Are old files being stored on your computer because you occasionally reference them but can’t completely delete them?

 Answering yes to any of the above scenario questions is a fairly good indicator that an external hard drive would benefit you.

-On the other hand, an external hard drive is probably not the best option for for those of you who only have a small volume of unimportant files to save, which might be better served by using a cloud storage program like Dropbox or Google Drive or by offloading their old files onto a large USB flash drive.
+On the other hand, an external hard drive is probably not the best option for those of you who only have a small volume of unimportant files to save, which might be better served by using a cloud storage program like Dropbox or Google Drive or by offloading their old files onto a large USB flash drive.